shijithpk/website/content/blog/2021-12-21-wikipedia-page-abuse/index.md

 ![Screenshot of a page's edit history where an edit has been tagged reverted](reverted_tag_screenshot.webp)
 <sup>Screenshot of a page's edit history where an edit has been tagged reverted (circled in red)</sup>

-But a better option in my mind is not tallying up the number of reverted edits, but tallying up the number of users responsible for those edits.
+But I try to do one better by not tallying up the number of reverted edits, but tallying up the number of users responsible for those edits.
 I wanted to avoid situations where a few users may be doing most of the malicious edits on a page.
 The number of unique users also gives a better idea of how widespread online discontent may be with a particular page.

 Now even edits that are done in good faith and without intending to twist the truth can fall short of wikipedia's standards and get reverted.
 So the final figures will have a margin of error to them, but they should still be good enough to give a sense of which pages are the most abused.